manuvarkey/GElectrical/docs/getting_started.md

 ![Main window](assets/images/main_window.png)

-GElectrical interface is divided into five components which are indicated by the numbered markers in the above figure.
+The application interface is divided into five components which are indicated by the numbered markers in the above figure.
 They are described below.

 1. [Application toolbar](application_toolbar):\
-    Toolbar containing buttons for accessing commonly used application level functions.
+    Toolbar containing buttons for accessing commonly used application level functionality.
 2. [Project toolbar](project_toolbar):\
-    Tool bar containing buttons for accessing commonly used project related functions.
+    Tool bar containing buttons for accessing commonly used project related functionality.
 3. [Components side-bar](components_side_bar):\
     Sidebar allows insertion of elements into drawing view.
 4. [Drawing View](drawing_view):\